gingerbeardman/stapler/README.md

 [https://github.com/gingerbeardman/stapler/releases](https://github.com/gingerbeardman/stapler/releases)

-*Note*: the app is not Notarised, but it signed by me.
-You may need to do the right-click-choose-open dance a couple of times to open the app.

 ----

+## Usage

+### Opening the app

+- The app is digitally signed by me and my Apple developer account
+- The app is *not* Notarised and I currently have no plans to do so
+- You may need to do the right-click-choose-open Gatekeeper dance a couple of times to open the app

-## Editing a list
+### Editing a list

 1. Open `Stapler.app`
 2. Create a New Document